-If you enter into a contract with a builder for the construction of a new home on property that you own, the money you give your builder under that contract is protected up to a maximum of $40,000.
+If you enter into a contract with a builder for the construction of a new home on property that you own, some or all of the money you give your builder under that contract may be protected.

-If your builder fails to substantially perform the contract, you may be entitled to the difference between the amount you paid the builder and the value of the work and materials that were supplied.
+If your builder fails to substantially perform the contract, you may be entitled to compensation from Tarion for the difference between the amount you paid the builder and the value of the work and materials that were supplied, up to a maximum of $40,000.

-A custom or contract home is not always eligible for statutory warranty coverage.
-For example if a homeowner, rather than a contractor, exercises significant control over the construction of the home, or contributes essential elements to it, the home may no longer be characterized as a contract home and thus not eligible for the statutory warranties.
+To make a claim for financial loss protection, please contact Tarion.
+A contract home is not always covered under the statutory warranties.
+For example, if someone other than the contracted builder exercises significant control over the construction of all or part of the home, the home may not be eligible for statutory warranty coverage.
 Learn more about other Types of Homes not Covered.